Ashwinip343/Automatic-Speech-to-Speech-translation-with-lip-synchronization/README.md

 # Automatic-Speech-to-Speech-translation-with-lip-synchronization
- Building an automated pipeline capable of translating a video of a person speaking in language A into a target language B with voice transfer/cloning & realistic lip synchronization, consisting of several pre-trained, open-source deep learning models for enhanced lip synchronized video generation.
+The Project proposes the development of an automated pipeline capable of translating a video of a person speaking in language A into a target language B with voice transfer/cloning & realistic lip synchronization, consisting of several pre-trained, open-source deep learning models for enhanced lip synchronized video generation.

+The convergence of artificial intelligence and multimedia technologies has paved the way for innovative solutions in the domain of speech-to-speech translation.
+Traditional approaches often fall short in capturing the nuances of natural speech and maintaining lip synchronization, leading to poor user experiences.
+This project aims to overcome these limitations by incorporating deep learning architectures and techniques to create a robust and efficient translation pipeline.
+By integrating audio and visual modalities , we aim to build an automated pipeline to achieve accurate lip synchronized video.

 The whole pipeline consists of several phases :